alessandromanzini/gp1-raytracer-cpp/README.md

 #INDIRECT_SAMPLING specifies how many samples are taken per hitPoint for global illumination.
 #INDIRECT_LIGHTING_FACTOR specifies how much indirect samples will affect the final color.
 #INDIRECT_MAX_DEVIATION specifies the scattering of the indirect lighting samples.
+#SHADOW_SAMPLES specifies how many samples are taken for soft shadows.
+#SHADOW_RADIUS specifies how widely samples can spread from the original hit point for soft shadows.

 In the Material.h, #USE_REFLECTIONS directive can be used to enable or disable reflections.